The easiest way to analyze muscle activity is to use the EMG channel and the EMG rectified channel on the Go Direct® EKG Sensor (

 Begin Data Collection.

 To analyze the EMG, select the region of the rectified EMG that corresponds with muscle activity.
-Then Analyze the region selected by using the Integral function.
+Then Analyze the region selected by using Statistics to fine the Delta Y, or use the Integral function to find the area under the EMG activity.

 RELATED TILs: